 Kelli grew up in Cloverly, Maryland.
 She is a Mom to two “wonderful, crazy, energetic, and hysterical little girls”.
 Even though she is crazy busy being in charge of the Vocus facilities and being a Mom, she still finds time to take care of her cat, dog AND horse!

-If you want to learn more about Vocus, connect with Angel on LinkedIn.
+If you want to learn more about Vocus or hear some priceless stories from when Vocus first got started, connect with Kelli on LinkedIn.